StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

     * *Default configuration*
     * *Disabled*
     * *Enabled*:
-        * Enter the type of protocol, either HTTP or HTTPS
+        * Enter the type of protocol, either HTTP or HTTPS.
-        * Enter the IP address or domain name of the proxy server
+        * Enter the IP address or domain name of the proxy server.
-        * Enter the port number used by the proxy server
+        * Enter the port number used by the proxy server.

     ---